tanakon8529/work_order_with_chatgpt/README.md

-Designing the architecture for a complex system like a property management system (PMS) with a Work Order module and integration with ChatGPT involves multiple components and tools.
+Designing the architecture (Mockup Project) for a complex system like a property management system (PMS) with a Work Order module and integration with ChatGPT involves multiple components and tools.
 Below is an architecture diagram outlining the high-level components and their interactions.
 Please note that this is a simplified representation, and the actual architecture may vary based on specific requirements and technologies.

 Components and Tools: